jiveshkalra/Password-Manager/Readme.md

 # Password Manager

-A simple and secure password manager built with [insert programming language/framework here].
+A simple and secure Open Source password manager built with Python.
+It allows you to securely store and manage all your passwords in one place.
+With Password Manager, you can generate strong and unique passwords, store them securely, and easily access them whenever you need them.

 ## Table of Contents